-Gabby is a female German Shepherd mix who is approximately 7 months old.
+Gabby is a female German Shepherd mix who is approximately 11 months old.
 She was found as a stray and brought to a high-kill shelter where she had no chance of adoption.
 When she was brought there she had a chemical burn on her back.
 As soon as we rescued her, she was taken to our veterinarian for treatment and she has recovered nicely.
 Her foster mom says she is very sweet, loves people, and is good with other dogs.
-Not cat tested yet but will be.
+No cats.
 Gabby had a tough start in her young life but that hasn't changed the wonderful temperament that she has.
 She has a lot of love to give and wants to find a family of her own.

 If you would like to make this dog a part of your family, please copy the link and fill out an application.

 Each dog's adoption fee varies depending on the age of the dog.